AustKaetzchen/Harbinger/README.md

 1. [Harbinger.Deprojector](https://github.com/ConfoederatioVF/Harbinger.Deprojector): Converts any arbitrary source image into an arbitrary projection, without knowing what projection the source input is in.
 2. [Harbinger.Segmentation](https://github.com/ConfoederatioVF/Harbinger.Segmentation): Segmentation model for symbolic/noisy maps, satellite imagery.
 Also capable of rapid segmentation for real-world images and footage.
 3. Harbinger.Geowarp: Part of [Naissance HGIS](https://github.com/ConfoederatioVF/Naissance).
 Provides 4D warping and time sync capabilities for video and image sources, as well as real-time georeferencing and manual adjustment.

+### Scraping/Vercengen.

+Scraping tools and APIs are currently located within [[Vercengen]](https://confoederatio.org/Vercengen).
+Most tools are written in either Python/Node.js.
+See individual sub-repositories' READMEs for more information on any CLI contracts/GUIs provided.